brabster/tw-site-hugo/content/posts/2023-05-19-dbt-contracts-in-sql/index.md

 ## Jaffle Sales

 Marketing need to run a variety of ad-hoc reports about orders in the various order statuses.
 They don't want to come in one morning to find their queries don't work, so they want to make a contract.
-With our help them put together the PR for this SQL.
+With our help they put together the PR for this SQL.

 ```sql
 {{ config(error_if = '<3', warn_if = '<3') }} -- configure the test to fail if there are not enough statusres